btzr-io/Villain/README.md

 - Graphic novels
 - Illustrated books

-Easy to integrate on any modern website or react application.
+Works on the client side and is easy to integrate on any modern website or react application.

 ## How?
 It relays on cutting-edge  web apis and frameworks like react, webworkers and webAssembly: